 Traditional Water Heaters

 Traditional water heaters can be operated through either electricity or gas power.
-The traditional water heater is designed with a holding tank.
+The conventional water heater is designed with a holding tank.
 The tank is filled with water, which is heated and stored in the tank.

 Tankless Water Heaters